harshit0152/predictive-paradox/README.md

 This project demonstrates the effectiveness of machine learning techniques for time-series forecasting.
 Feature engineering played a significant role in improving model performance.
 LightGBM proved to be a suitable choice for this problem.

----

-## Future Work

-* Implementation of deep learning models such as LSTM or GRU
-* Inclusion of additional external variables such as holidays and events
-* Hyperparameter tuning using advanced optimization techniques
-* Deployment as a real-time forecasting system

----

-## License

-This project is licensed under the MIT License.

----

-## Acknowledgements

-* Dataset providers
-* Open-source libraries including LightGBM, Scikit-learn, and Pandas